-Because secured cards are tied to collateral, lenders are more willing to lend to borrowers with imperfect credit.
+Because secured credit cards are tied to collateral, lenders are more willing to lend to borrowers with imperfect credit.
 Usually, your security deposit sets the amount you'll have as a credit limit.
 You can usually increase your limit by increasing your deposit (which can be done at any time).

 When your card issuer gets your security deposit, they'll place it in a deposit account.
 This is money that you don't have access to until or if you close your card.
 (If your balance is zero when you close your card, you'll get a refund on your deposit.)
 You may also receive your deposit back if your issuer upgrades you to an unsecured credit card.

 Best Card With the Highest Credit Limit

 There aren't many options for secured cards with high limits, so Wells Fargo's Secured Visa Card offers the potential of a very high credit limit when compared to some of the other top secured credit cards.
 The card’s limit can range from $300 to $10,000, depending on your security deposit.
 Even better, Wells Fargo regularly reviews your account to see if you're eligible for an upgrade to an unsecured credit card.

 The fact that Wells Fargo proactively tries to help you move on to a traditional credit card is a great feature.
 In the best case scenario, you'll only use a secured card long enough to improve your credit score enough for an unsecured card.
 Wells Fargo helps make that transition more seamless for you.
 The card does come with a $25 annual fee but has a lower than average APR for its kind.

 This card is special because most secured cards don't allow you to maintain a credit limit of more than $3,000-$5,000.
 A higher credit limit is beneficial for a variety of reasons.
 One, you can make more or larger purchases.
 Two, it will help you achieve a lower credit utilization rate, which will improve your credit score.